nickatomlin/Korpus/README.md

 # Korpus
 For presentation of audio/video/text corpus of Kofan texts.
+Borrowing code from [ETST](http://community.village.virginia.edu/etst/).

 Contributors:
  - Nicholas Tomlin
  - Justin Bai
  - Kalinda Pride

-How to set up ETST on your own machine:
+## Setup for ETST with a PHP server
  - install XAMPP (or MAMP) (if it asks for firewall permissions to private or public networks, no need to give them)
  - extract elan_text_sync_tool.zip to xampp/httools/ETST (xampp/httools should already exist after installing xampp); on Mac, this should be placed in MAMP/htdocs
  - run XAMPP's Apache server